flenniken/collections/docs/request-logging.md

 # Download ID

-You use the download id to match up a particular download with the Cloudfront and lambda log lines.
-When you click the Collections download button, the code generates an 8 digit random base 62 number called the download id.
+You use the download id to match up a particular download with the Cloudfront and Lambda log lines.
+When you click the Collections download button the code generates an 8 digit random base 62 number called the download id.
 This id is added as a query parameter to each image request in the collection.
 You can see this in your browser network tab.
 The id is yFrj66VM in the example below.